DecentroDev/polkadot-sufficient-assets/README.md

  pnpm dev
 ```

-This comment will start all packages and expose <http://localhost:5173/> in the browser.
+This command will start all packages and expose <http://localhost:5173/> in the browser.